aws-samples/aws-ddk-examples/sdlf-ddk-lightweight/README.md

 ## Reference Architecture

-The reference code in this code base provides two pipelines to illustrate how teams can author and use new pipelines.
+The reference code in this codebase provides two pipelines to illustrate how teams can author and use new pipelines.
 The first pipeline is the `StandardPipeline` whose architecture can be seen below.
 The default values in `parameters.json` deploys a single instance of this pipeline with one team (`"demoteam"`) and one dataset (`"legislators"`).

 ![Alt](docs/images/StandardEndToEnd.png)